 Dealing with an Emotionally Distant Spouse

 I know, I have been there with my husband.
-And with prayer and perseverance to do what God lead, as He lead, in the timing that truly worked (rather than my misguided timing), made a way where God opened doors that I only dreamed was possible.
+And with prayer and perseverance to do as God lead, in the timing that truly worked (rather than my misguided timing), God opened doors that I only dreamed was possible.
 And now, as I look back, I think about all the blessings I could have missed out on, and all my husband would have missed, if I had given up too soon.
-How sad that would have been for us and our families and friends (plus the fact that we would not have been able to participate with God in this awesome ministry of helping others who are married).
+How sad that would have been for us and our families and friends.
+Plus the fact we would not have been able to participate with God in this awesome ministry.

-I have to reiterate though, that perseverance is a big part of what it will take for the eventual blessing to come about that you can receive —perseverance in hand with prayer to the Lord for guidance.
+I have to reiterate though, that perseverance is a big part of what it will take for the eventual blessing —perseverance in hand with prayer to the Lord for guidance.

 As difficult as it is, God tells us that perseverance is a virtue that we are to strive after.
-How I wish it weren’t true, because like most human beings, I like things to come easy (or at least relatively so).
-Some of us think that as children of God, we’re entitled to certain “privileges” and answers to prayer in a shorter time frame and in a way that makes sense to us.
+How I wish it weren’t true.
+Like most human beings, I like things to come easy.
+Some of us think that as children of God, we’re entitled to certain “privileges” and answers to prayer in a shorter time frame.
+That makes sense to us.

 If we think that way, we’re wrong.
 On this side of heaven, we aren’t promised an easy life —one that isn’t so troublesome.
 As a matter of fact, there are a number of warnings in the Bible that we will experience Trials and Tribulations.

-Concerning marriage, the Apostle Paul warned us and it’s written in 1 Corinthians 7:28 that “those who marry will face many troubles in this life.“ He put out that warning to “spare” us from thinking otherwise.
+Concerning marriage, the Apostle Paul warned us about that.
+It’s written in 1 Corinthians 7:28, “Those who marry will face many troubles in this life.“ He put out that warning to “spare” us from thinking otherwise.